jdi-docs/jdi-light/source/includes/_tutorial.md

 - **allure.steps** = *true* — turn on the steps for Allure.<br/>

-_Note: you can find more examples in the documentation._ <br/>
+_Note: you can find more examples in the [documentation](https://jdi-docs.github.io/jdi-light/#driver-settings)._

-<a href="https://github.com/jdi-tutorials/01-jdi-light-intro/blob/master/src/test/resources/test.properties" target="_blank">See examples on Github</a>
+<a href="https://github.com/jdi-tutorials/01-jdi-light-intro/blob/master/src/test/resources/test.properties" target="_blank">See the examples on Github</a>

 ## 2. JDI Light at a glance
 1. Simple Open page test